-- any direct disclosure by a young person should be taken very seriously and handled sensitively.
+- if staff become aware of such an incident they must report it to the DSL as soon as possible.
+Disclosures about such incidents can happen in a variety of ways.
+The young person affected may inform a member of staff, or a friend or parent may inform someone in School, or inform the Police directly - any direct disclosure by a young person should be taken very seriously and handled sensitively.
 A young person who discloses they are the subject of sexual imagery is likely to be embarrassed and worried about the consequences.
 It is likely that disclosure in School is a last resort and they may have already tried to resolve the issue themselves - where an electronic device is involved staff should confiscate the device and hand it to the DSL without any content first being viewed - the DSL will hold an initial review meeting with appropriate School staff.
-This initial review meeting aims to establish: - o whether there is an immediate risk to a young person or young people - o if a referral should be made to the Police and/or Children's Social Care - if it is necessary to view the imagery in order to safeguard the young person in most cases, imagery should not be viewed - o what further information is required to decide on the best response - whether the imagery has been shared widely and via what services and/or platforms.
-This may be unknown - whether immediate action should be taken to delete or remove images from devices or online services - o any relevant facts about the young people involved which would influence risk assessment - o if there is a need to contact another school, college, setting or individual - whether to contact parents or carers of the pupils involved in most cases parents should be involved - an immediate referral to the Police and/or Children's Social Care (via the Dorset MASH team) will be made if at this initial stage; - o the incident involves an adult - there is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, owing to special educational needs) - o what is known about the imagery suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - o the imagery involves sexual acts and any pupil in the imagery is under 13 - we have reason to believe a young person is at immediate risk of harm owing to the sharing of the imagery, for example, the young person is presenting as suicidal or selfharming
+This initial review meeting aims to establish:

+- o whether there is an immediate risk to a young person or young people - o if a referral should be made to the Police and/or Children's Social Care - if it is necessary to view the imagery in order to safeguard the young person in most cases, imagery should not be viewed - o what further information is required to decide on the best response - whether the imagery has been shared widely and via what services and/or platforms.
+This may be unknown - whether immediate action should be taken to delete or remove images from devices or online services - o any relevant facts about the young people involved which would influence risk assessment - o if there is a need to contact another school, college, setting or individual - whether to contact parents or carers of the pupils involved in most cases parents should be involved - an immediate referral to the Police and/or Children's Social Care (via the Dorset MASH team) will be made if at this initial stage; - o the incident involves an adult - there is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, owing to special educational needs) - what is known about the imagery suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - o the imagery involves sexual acts and any pupil in the imagery is under 13 - we have reason to believe a young person is at immediate risk of harm owing to the sharing of the imagery, for example, the young person is presenting as suicidal or selfharming